 - Printer or drawing tool

 - Glue or tape

-- Optional: salt, palo santo or sage, candle, water, stick, and protective crystal or stone
+- Optional: salt, herb or smoke tool of your choice for cleansing, candle, water, stick, and protective crystal or stone

 1. Print Your Runes